Yejin0111/CIB/README.md

-# CIB
+# MICCAI2025: New Multiple Sclerosis Lesion Segmentation via Calibrated Inter-patch Blending

-MICCAI2025: New Multiple Sclerosis Lesion Segmentation via Calibrated Inter-patch Blending
+Codes will be released soon.